Brain Imaging Studies May Distort Picture of Mental Disorders

 The paper, titled “Generalizability of Neuroimaging Studies in 5 Common Psychiatric Disorders Based on the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC),” was published Dec.
 28, 2016, in the Journal of Clinical Psychiatry.

-Additional contributors were Carlos Blanco, MD, PhD (National Institute on Drug Abuse, Rockville, MD); Melanie M. Wall, PhD (CUMC); Martin A. Lindquist, PhD (Johns Hopkins Bloomberg School of Public Health, Baltimore, MD); Jorge Mario Rodriguez-Fernandez, MD (CUMC); Silvia Franco, MD (CUMC); and Shuai Wang, PhD (CUMC).
+Additional contributors were Carlos Blanco, MD, PhD (National Institute on Drug Abuse, Rockville, MD); Melanie M. Wall, PhD (CUIMC); Martin A. Lindquist, PhD (Johns Hopkins Bloomberg School of Public Health, Baltimore, MD); Jorge Mario Rodriguez-Fernandez, MD (CUIMC); Silvia Franco, MD (CUIMC); and Shuai Wang, PhD (CUIMC).

 The research was supported by NIH grants DA019606, MH076051, and MH082773; Agency for Healthcare Research and Quality grant HS02112; and the New York State Psychiatric Institute (Drs.
 Blanco, Olfson, and Wall).